cj1128/mastering-postgres-review/README.md

 - `race-and-winner.sql`: list races and their winners of a period of time

 - `unlucky-drivers.sql`: list drivers who did not finish the race of some season

+### Order By, Limit, No Offset

+- `order-by.sql`: show use case of multiple `order by` expressions and using `case` in `order by`

+- `knn.sql`: find top 10 nearest circuits to Pairs(2.349014, 48.864716)

+- `top-drivers-per-decade.sql`: List top three drivers in terms of race wins for each decade

+  + use `date_trunc` to get decade from date.
+  + use window function to calc rank

+- `page-by-seek.sql`: use seek to page results, never use `offset`